-These requests were based on recommendations made by the AEMC in June 2017, as part of the Review of the Victorian declared wholesale gas market final report (DWGM Review).
+These requests were based on recommendations made by the AEMC in June 2017, as part of the Review of the Victorian declared wholesale gas market (DWGM Review).

-In this rule change request, the proponent put forward the introduction of a forward trading market for physical gas to operate across the Declared Transmission System.
-The market would:
+In this rule change request, the proponent put forward the introduction of a forward trading market for physical gas to operate across the declared transmission system.
+The voluntary market was intended to: